Can Cattle Help Mitigate Climate Change?

-It sounds counterintuitive, but new research is pointing to the fact that instead of merely heating up our atmosphere with the potent gas methane, cows might actually be able to cool it down.
+It sounds counterintuitive, but new research is pointing to the fact that instead of merely heating up our atmosphere with the potent gas methane, cows might actually be able to help fight climate change.
 It all has to do with what happens to methane after it enters the atmosphere, and with the advances American farmers and ranchers have made in the past 70 years.

 Since cattle are often associated with methane – the simple hydrocarbon made up of one carbon atom and four hydrogen atoms (CH4) – let’s take a look at what happens to methane after it’s expelled by an ordinary cow.